Mitchie151/semiautotownship/README.md

 # Semi Auto Township

-This mod automatically heals and repairs your township town, as well as fighting abyssal waves when optimal.

-Once your township is profitable (with town halls), this allows you to fully idle township, without ever having to revisit your town to repair, heal, or handle abyssal waves.
+This mod automatically heals and repairs your township, as well as fighting abyssal waves when optimal.
+Once your township is profitable (with Town Halls), this allows you to fully idle township without having to revisit it to repair, heal, or manage abyssal waves.

 ## Settings
+In the mod settings, you can fine-tune various aspects of how the mod manages your township.
+Below is a breakdown of each setting:

+### GP Repair Cap
-In the mod settings, you can set a cap that will prevent it from spending your whole bank on repairs.
-For example, if you set it to 10,000,000 GP, it will not repair if doing so would drop your GP pool under 10,000,000.
-This setting defaults to 0.
-If any issues arise from insufficient funds, please comment so I can address them.
+This setting controls the maximum amount of GP the mod will allow to be spent on repairs.
+If the repairs would drop your GP pool below the specified amount, the mod will stop repairing.
+The default value is 0, meaning no limit is enforced.
+You can set this cap to prevent the mod from draining your entire bank balance on costly repairs.
+For example, if you set it to 10,000,000 GP, the mod will avoid repairing if doing so would leave your GP under that amount.

+### Healing Resource
-For healing, you can select what resource to use, either herbs or potions.
-By default, this mod will select the one for which you have the highest income.
+You can choose whether to use **herbs** or **potions** for healing your town.
+By default, the mod will select the resource with the highest income.
+This ensures the healing process doesn't deplete your most valuable resource and helps sustain your town's overall health.

+### Engage Abyssal Waves without Full Fortifications
-You can also enable an option to engage abyssal waves even if fortifications are not fully upgraded, although this will reduce XP efficiency and is recommended to be left off.
+There’s an option to engage Abyssal Waves even if your fortifications aren’t fully upgraded.
+While this allows you to fight waves earlier, it reduces XP efficiency.
+It’s recommended to leave this setting off for optimal XP gain.

-Minimum Armour and Weaponry: This setting allows you to reserve a certain amount of armor and weaponry for trading, preventing the mod from using all of it for waves.
+### Minimum Armour and Weaponry
+This setting reserves a portion of your armor and weaponry for trading, preventing the mod from using all of it in Abyssal Waves.
+If you notice that the mod is consuming all your armor and weaponry in fights when you intended to trade it, adjust this setting accordingly to maintain a balance between combat and trading resources.

+### Auto Swap Equipment (New)
+The **Auto Swap Equipment** feature automatically optimizes your township's equipment usage to reduce repair costs and increase XP gain per Abyssal Wave fought.
+This feature requires the [SEMI Core](https://mod.io/g/melvoridle/m/semi-core) to be installed, as it allows automatic swapping of equipment when necessary.
+This setting is recommended to be turned on for better resource management and increased efficiency in wave battles.

 ## Help
-Repairing can be expensive at times, so it may be inadvisable to turn this on until your town is profitable.
+- **Repairs**: Be cautious when enabling auto-repair if your town is not yet profitable.
+Repairs can become costly, so it may be best to leave this off until your town generates a stable GP income.

-If you notice that all of your armor and weaponry is being used for waves when you intend to trade it, adjust the Minimum Armour & Weaponry setting to reserve a specified amount for trading.
+- **Abyssal Waves**: If you want to reserve armor and weapons for trading but notice that they are all being consumed by Abyssal Waves, use the **Minimum Armour and Weaponry** setting to adjust the balance between combat and trading resources.

+- **Auto Swap Equipment**: If you have this setting on but your equipment is not swapping, be sure to install [SEMI Core](https://mod.io/g/melvoridle/m/semi-core).